wanerdev/personal-blog/src/content/blog/ddd-hexagonal/index.md

+---
-# Maximizing the Potential of Software Development with Domain-Driven Design and Hexagonal Architecture
+title: "Maximizing the Potential of Software Development with Domain-Driven Design and Hexagonal Architecture"

-**Summary:** A deep dive into how combining Domain-Driven Design with Hexagonal Architecture can transform software development, providing a robust framework to handle complexities and promote sustainable growth.
+summary: "A deep dive into how combining Domain-Driven Design with Hexagonal Architecture can transform software development, providing a robust framework to handle complexities and promote sustainable growth."

-**Date:** August 15, 2024
+date: "Aug 15 2024"
+draft: false
+tags:
+- Tutorial
+- DDD
+- Hexagonal Architecture

-**Tags:** Tutorial, DDD, Hexagonal Architecture, Software Engineering, Best Practices
+- Best Practices
+---

 ## Introduction to Domain-Driven Design (DDD)